We are here to help with the cost-of-living. Visit our guide to access support.

 Waste management

-In 2022/23, we recycled almost 48 tonnes of packaging, 4.5 tonnes of confidential waste and 100% of office waste.
-We also recycled 100% of construction waste recycled from repair and maintenance works, refurbishments and development projects.
+In 2023/24, we recycled 60 tonnes of packaging, more than 2 tonnes of confidential waste and 100% of office waste.
+We also recycled/diverted 100% of construction waste from repair and maintenance works, refurbishments and development projects, which equates to almost 3900 tonnes – the equivalent of 650 African Elephants!

 Social